yucheols/ENMs_In_R/tutorials/tutorial_3.md

 library(ggplot2)
 ```

-## before going any further, let's check the data we are recycling from the previous tutorial.
+Before going any further, let's check the data we are recycling from the previous tutorial.
 ```r
 print(envs)
 print(occs)
 print(poly)
 ```

-## Let's collect occurrence points for our "target group".
-Since B. stejnegeri is an amphibian, we will use the total amphibian occurrence
-## points recorded from the Korean Peninsula.
-This will serve as a proxy of the overall sampling effort for amphibians across the
+Let's collect occurrence points for our "target group".
+Since B. stejnegeri is an amphibian, we will use the total amphibian occurrence points recorded from the Korean Peninsula.
+This will serve as a proxy of the overall sampling effort for amphibians across the Korean Peninsula.
-## Korean Peninsula.

-## To easily collect our occurrence points, we will again use the megaSDM package.
+To easily collect our occurrence points, we will again use the megaSDM package.

-## I need to run the three lines below to prevent encoding error from halting the occurrence collection process.
-But you may not need
-## to run this on this your own device
+NOTE: I need to run the three lines below to prevent encoding error from halting the occurrence collection process.
+But you may not need to run this on this your own device
 ```r
 Sys.getlocale()
 Sys.setlocale("LC_CTYPE", ".1251")
 Sys.getlocale()
 ```

-# make a list of species as an input for the megaSDM function
+Make a list of species as an input for the megaSDM function
 ```r
 spplist <- c('Bombina orientalis',
              'Bufo sachalinensis',